alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/manage-conversation-history.md

   return "action";
 }

-// Define the function that calls the model async function callModel(state: typeof AgentState.State) {
+// Define the function that calls the modelCOnfig async function callModel(state: typeof AgentState.State) {
-  const response = await model.invoke(state.messages);
+  const response = await modelCOnfig.invoke(state.messages);
   // We return an object, because this will get merged with the existing state return { messages: [response] };
 }